viebel/blog.klipse.tech/_posts/2016-04-09-clojurescript-protocols-secret.md

 So you obtain that `goog.typeOf(x__25043__auto__)` returns `"string"` which is a property of the `cry` object.

 Great!
-You belongs to those who know the secret! ;)
+Now, You belong to those who know the secret! ;)

 [app-url]: http://app.klipse.tech/